lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 When the Web File System Browser is activated a TCP based terminal configuration tool is also available at port 9000 or otherwise configurated.
 The commands and general "look-n-file" is the same than the one obtained with the serial based configuration tool.

+## mDNS support
+When TCP/IP is available, only the boards with rp2040-W are, and the function makes the TCP/IP connectivity to be ready the board can be reached by resolving the symbolic name **rdx.local**
+```
+Warning
+The mDNS resolution requires the client machine used for the access and the board to be in the same physical LAN.
+```

 ## USB Export of logbook
 A facility called USB export can be activated at compile time thru the **#define DATALOGGERUSB 1** directive in the RDX-rp2040.h file.
 When available is can be activated by the USB export icon, when enabled a single file is exported thru the USB.
 The file can be browsed, edited, deleted or copied to other place.
 The share finishes when the USB export icon is tapped again.
 This facility is based on a feature of the Arduino pico core called **SingleFileDrive** where a single file is mapped, in this case the file mapped is the
 **rdx.txt** used to store the ADIF logbook, the export name (the name used to be displayed in the host PC) will be **rdx-logbook.txt**.

-##mDNS support
-When TCP/IP is available, only the boards with rp2040-W are, and the function makes the TCP/IP connectivity to be ready the board can be reached by resolving the symbolic name **rdx.local**
-```
-Warning
-The mDNS resolution requires the client machine used for the access and the board to be in the same physical LAN.
-```

 ## GUI